Composition, form of production and packaging

 PHARMACHOLOGIC EFFECT

+Antiepileptic drug.
 It also has a central muscle relaxant and sedative effect.

+The mechanism of action is mainly due to an increase in GABA in the CNS due to inhibition of the enzyme GABA-transferase.
 GABA reduces the excitability and convulsive readiness of the motor zones of the brain.
 In addition, the action of valproic acid on the GABA A receptors (activation of GABA-ergic transmission), as well as the influence on the potential-dependent sodium channels, plays an important role in the mechanism of action of the drug.
 According to another hypothesis, it acts on the sites of postsynaptic receptors, imitating or enhancing the inhibitory effect of GABA.
 A possible direct effect on membrane activity is associated with changes in conductivity for potassium ions.
 It improves the mental state and mood of patients, has antiarrhythmic activity.

 PHARMACOKINETICS